Black-Jack-Davey had been on the road since sun-up.

 The two trolls collided head to head in mid air and fell to stone concussed.

-Their combined weight falling from a height was too much for the little stone bridge.
+Their combined weight, falling from such a height, was too much for the little stone bridge.
 It cracked and collapsed into the dark river where it was washed away.

 But what of Black-Jack-Davey?